lilianeuwase2/alu-shell/basics/README.md

 this script creates a directory named my_first_directory in tmp mkdir -p /tmp/my_first_dirctory

-this script moves file brtty from /tmp to /tmp/my_first_directory usng mv command
+this script moves file betty from /tmp to /tmp/my_first_directory usng mv command

 this script deletes the file betty which is in /tmp/my_first_directory